Davos Klosters Ski Resort Switzerland

 Klosters Accommodation

 Klosters lacks the 5-star behemoth hotels of Davos (but still has a couple to choose from - the Royals have got to stay somewhere!).
-Like Davos, Klosters has two railway stations which effectively delineate the town into two accommodation clusters.
-At either end of town provides a relatively serene atmosphere lacking in Davos.
+Like Davos, Klosters has two railway stations (Dorf & Platz) which effectively delineate the town into two accommodation clusters at either end of town providing a relatively serene atmosphere that is lacking in Davos.

-Klosters main town centre is near Klosters Platz station, opposite the cable car to Parsenn.
-The Hotel Alpina has the prime position in Klosters, close to everything.
+Klosters main town centre is at Klosters Platz train station, opposite the cable car up to Gotschnagrat (& Parsenn).
+There are a swag of good hotels to choose from nearby.
+The Alpina Boutique Hotel has the prime position in Klosters Platz, close to everything.
+Not far away is the affordable Adventure Hostel for those with less coin.

-Only 1½km away is Klosters Dorf station, situated opposite the Madrisa gondola.
-Several good hotels are nearby, with the Hotel Silvapina one of the better 3-stars.
+Only 1½km away is Klosters Dorf train station.
+The Madrisa gondola is 250m walk from the station.
+Several good hotels are nearby, with the Hotel Silvapina one of the better 3-stars, but note that the train does run right past it!

 Search & book all Klosters Accommodation.